Zuckerberg vows to resist federal efforts to influence Meta's content

 In the letter to House Judiciary Committee Chairman Jim Jordan and released by Republicans on the panel, Zuckerberg addressed a number of controversies involving content moderation on his platforms.

-In response on Monday, a White House spokesperson said "uor position has been clear and consistent: We believe tech companies and other private actors should take into account the effects their actions have on the American people, while making independent choices about the information they present."
+In response on Tuesday, a White House spokesperson said, "Our position has been clear and consistent: We believe tech companies and other private actors should take into account the effects their actions have on the American people, while making independent choices about the information they present."

 Zuckerberg's submission to the committee came amid the tightly contested campaign for the Oval Office, one in which there's been a spotlight on widespread online misinformation about the candidates.